The Fast Track Program permits undergraduate students from the School of Arts and Humanities to begin work on the master's degree before graduation.

 Registration for graduate courses will be made in consultation with the School of Arts and Humanities Associate Dean for Undergraduate Studies, the School of Arts and Humanities Associate Dean for Graduate Studies, and the Dean of Graduate Studies.
 Depending on the student's major, the Associate Dean for Undergraduate Studies may apply the graduate courses as "major and related" or as "electives" on the undergraduate degree plan.
 The Associate Dean for Graduate Studies will waive the appropriate number of graduate credit hours.

-Students interested in the Fast-Track program should consult with the Associate Dean for Undergraduate Studies and complete an application form.
-The best time to apply is prior to the final thirty credit hours of work for the BA degree.
+Students interested in the Fast Track program should consult with their Academic Advisor and complete an application form.
+The best time to apply is prior to the final credit hours of work for the B.A. degree.

-- Admission to the master's program by the Associate Dean for Graduate Studies.
-At the time of admission, the Associate Dean for Undergraduate Studies will certify the appropriate number of successfully completed graduate credit hours, and the Associate Dean for Graduate Studies will allocate these hours toward the appropriate MA requirements.
+- Admission to the master's program by the Associate Dean for Graduate Studies; at the time of admission, the Associate Dean for Undergraduate Studies will certify the appropriate number of successfully completed graduate credit hours, and the Associate Dean for Graduate Studies will allocate these hours toward the appropriate M.A. requirements.

 - Successful completion of all M.A. admissions requirements; for the “professional” option in HIST, HUMA and LATS, this includes the language requirement and the portfolio, thesis, or final project.

 If accepted into the Fast-Track program, students graduating from their undergraduate program must enroll in classes as graduate students during the long semester directly after graduation.
 Failure to remain enrolled is interpreted as withdrawing from the university and the student will need to formally reapply.